Sherman Smith family pledges $1.5M for engineering scholarships at OSU

 Friday, April 20, 2007

-STILLWATER, OK -- A number of engineering students will receive full-tuition scholarships at Oklahoma State University thanks to a gift from the Sherman Smith family, university officials have announced.
+University officials have announced that a number of engineering students will receive full-tuition scholarships at Oklahoma State University thanks to a gift from the Sherman Smith family.

-“Sherman Smith is among our most distinguished alumni, a group that includes engineers who have influenced entire industries and society in positions of executive leadership as much as through their technological innovations,” Reid said.
-“It’s appropriate that the Sherman Smith Scholars join our program that is developing the next generation of people who will use engineering education to make a lasting impact.”
+“Sherman Smith is among our most distinguished alumni, a group that includes engineers who have influenced entire industries and society in executive leadership positions as much as through their technological innovations,” Reid said.
+“It’s appropriate that the Sherman Smith Scholars join our program, which is developing the next generation of people who will use engineering education to make a lasting impact.”

 Smith joined SerDrilco Inc., an independent oil and gas company with offices in Tulsa and Borger, Texas, in 1949 after earning a bachelor’s in mechanical engineering at Oklahoma A&M College.
 As its president and chairman, he developed a strong image in the industry through steady, conservative management.
 Smith, who initiated workers’ safety and drug testing programs years before they were commonplace, became legendary for his regard for his more than 200 employees.